Norcim rc electronics home page…..

 THE NORCIM WEBSITE……a collection of technical data and history of model radio control systems.

-ARE PROBABLY WONDERING WHY THE STRANGE WORD ‘NORCIM’ IS USED FOR THIS WEBSITE. well during
+PROBABLY WONDERING WHY THE STRANGE WORD ‘NORCIM’ IS USED FOR THIS WEBSITE. well during the early 1970s,

 In an attempt to provide Hints, Tips and advice regarding R/C kit building, the NORCIM WEBSITE was born.
 Note that if you view NORCIM in a mirror, then it reads MICRON !